Why do cats’ tails puff up?

 There are a few different reasons why cats’ tails might puff up.

-One possibility is that the cat is feeling threatened and is trying to make itself look bigger in order to scare away the potential threat.
+One theory is that the cat is feeling threatened and is trying to make itself look bigger in order to scare away the potential threat.

-What are the common reasons why do cat’s tails puff up
+What are the common reasons why cats’ tails puff up?

 Why do cat’s tails puff up when happy